 - Location of the Storage Containers: This is where you want to consider where the storage baskets will be housed.
 I like to store mine on top of the cubby area or on a counter.
-When space is limited, I have been know to just stack them in a corner.
-Because I label my tubs, the student know how to just grab them and place them on the desired table.
+When space is limited, I have been known to just stack them in a corner.
+Because I label my tubs, the students know how to just grab them and place them on the desired table.

 - Rotation Order: This is essential to helping your stations run more smoothly.
 You can post a rotation board or a wheel to help students know where to go next.
 This is also helpful when a rotation spans a few days and students forget where they were supposed to go next.

 - Student Groups: Just like with the rotation order, it’s helpful to post something so that students know what group they are assigned to.
 This is helpful for absent students and also the forgetful ones.
 I typically post my groups right next to my rotation board so that students only have to refer to one place for the necessary information.

 - Tub Components: This is where we want to consider what general items need to be in each tub.
 This will vary from theme to theme, but each tub does need a set of task directions.
 (Teacher Tip: I like to copy the task sheet on colored paper so that it stands out among the other materials.
 Even better, when I am using different-colored station baskets, I copy the task sheet on the same color paper as the basket.
 I know– I’m completely over the top!)
 Other items you may want to include in your station tubs include scratch paper, extra pencils, or dry-erase materials.

 Congratulations!
 You’ve just completed your first set of station rotations.
 Now you can sit back and revel in your hard work.
 When you’re ready for the next set of stations, just repeat the process.
 Happy Rotating!